The Board is responsible to shareholders for effective direction and control of the Company.

 The Board also holds regular telephone calls to update the members on operational and other business.
 An agreed procedure exists for directors in the furtherance of their duties to take independent professional advice.
 Newly appointed directors are to be made aware of their responsibilities through the company secretary.
 The Company provides training to directors where required.
 No individual or group of directors dominates the Board’s decision making.
 Collectively, the non-executive directors bring a valuable range of expertise in assisting Plus500 to achieve its strategic aims.

-The Audit Committee comprises Charles Fairbairn, Daniel King, Steven Baldwin and Anne Grim, and is chaired by Mr. Fairbairn.
+The Audit Committee comprises Tami Gottlieb, Daniel King, Steve Baldwin and Anne Grim, and is chaired by Ms. Gottlieb.

 The Audit Committee has responsibility for ensuring that the financial performance of the Company is properly reported on and reviewed.
 The other key governance mandates pursuant to the written terms of reference of the Audit Committee are as follows:

 In addition, under the Companies Law, the Audit Committee is required to monitor deficiencies in the administration of the Company, including by consulting with the internal auditor and independent accountants, to review, classify and approve related party transactions and extraordinary transactions, to review the internal auditor’s audit plan and to establish and monitor whistle-blower procedures.

 The UK Corporate Governance Code recommends that an audit committee should comprise at least three members who are independent non-executive directors, and that at least one member should have recent and relevant financial experience.
 The Audit Committee is chaired by Mr Fairbairn, and its other members are Daniel King, Steve Baldwin and Anne Grim.
 The Directors consider that Mr. Fairbairn has recent and relevant financial experience in accordance with the requirements of the UK Corporate Governance Code.